marcus-crane/utf9k/src/content/blog/2024-01-21 Writing for Your Worst Self.md

 ---
-category: "blog"
+category: blog
 date: 2024-01-21T14:53:00+13:00
-description: "If time is a flat circle, you're going to end up in the hole again sooner or later"
+description: If time is a flat circle, you're going to end up in the hole again sooner or later
+output: src/content/blog
+publish: true
-slug: "writing-for-your-worst-self"
+slug: writing-for-your-worst-self
 tags:
-- "selfcare"
+  - selfcare
-- "writing"
+  - writing
-- "meta"
+  - meta
-title: "Writing for your worst self"
+title: Writing for your worst self
 ---
 The other day, I came across [Adam Mastroianni](https://www.adammastroianni.com/)'s great post [So you wanna de-bog yourself](https://www.experimental-history.com/p/so-you-wanna-de-bog-yourself) where he outlines all the various stories that he tells himself when he's stuck.

 A lot of that was stuff that all sounded very familiar but it also reminded me about an unwritten rule that I like to keep: Writing for your worst self.